 Tropes pertaining to his work in general

-- Berserk Button: Apparently, a sure-fire way of getting thrown out of his lectures is to quote his own works to him.
+- Berserk Button: Apparently, a sure-fire way of getting thrown out of his lectures was to quote his own works to him.

 - Bilingual Bonus: In some novels, it's almost necessary to understand three or four languages.